petraduriancikova/30DayMapChallenge/README.md

 ![](maps/07_raster.png)
 ## Day 8: OpenStreetMap
 I work with OSM data on regular basis, be it work, school, or personal projects.
 The maps I love the most with OSM are these kind of minimalist road networks.
-I downloaded all the cities from https://download.geofabrik.de/, 100% recommend.
+I downloaded all the cities from https://download.geofabrik.de/, they are available as extracts so you don't have to download the whole country.
 Layouts were made in ArcGIS Pro.

 ![](maps/08_osm.png)
 ## Day 9: Space